Search the Health Library

 - to recognize outstanding house officers who have the potential to become leaders in GIM-related research.

-We offer five Awards, each named for an internationally regarded mentor and researcher at Johns Hopkins who has a primary faculty appointment in the Division of General Internal Medicine.
+We offer five Awards, each named for an internationally regarded mentor and researcher at Johns Hopkins whose primary faculty appointment is in the Division of General Internal Medicine.

 The Diane Becker Award recognizes research achievement in clinical epidemiology and prevention.
 Dr. Becker is a Professor of Medicine and Health Policy and Management, and Director of the Center for Health Promotion in the Division of General Internal Medicine.
 She is the Founding Director of the Johns Hopkins Sibling and Family Heart Study and Director of the GeneSTAR Research Program.
 She was the recipient of the 2008 Distinguished Alumni Award from the Johns Hopkins University and the 2004 Katherine A. Lembright Research Award from the American Heart Association.
 Dr. Becker is renowned for her research on the epidemiology and genetic underpinnings of premature heart disease and related conditions.

 The Daniel Ford Award recognizes research achievement in health services and outcomes research.
-Dr. Ford is Professor of Medicine, Epidemiology, and Health Policy & Management; former Director of the Johns Hopkins Preventive Medicine Residency and the University Health Service; and currently Vice Dean for Clinical Research; Principal Investigator of the NIH grant which supports the General Clinical Research Centers at Johns Hopkins; and Principal Investigator on the institution’s proposal to build a new Clinical and Translational Science Award (CTSA).
-He directs a multi-disciplinary HRSA-funded training program (T32) on primary care research.
+Dr. Ford is a Professor of Medicine, Epidemiology, and Health Policy & Management; former Director of the Johns Hopkins Preventive Medicine Residency and the University Health Service; and currently Vice Dean for Clinical Research; Principal Investigator of the NIH grant which supports the Clinical Research Units at Johns Hopkins; and Principal Investigator on the institution’s proposal to build a new Clinical and Translational Science Award (CTSA).
 He is renowned for his research on the treatment of depression in primary care.

 The David Levine Award recognizes research achievement in behavioral medicine and health disparities.
-Dr. Levine is Professor of Medicine and Health Behavior & Society; Director of Fellowship Programs in the Department of Medicine; and former Director of the Division of General Internal Medicine.
+Dr. Levine is Professor of Medicine and Health Behavior & Society.
+He is the Director of the Office of Fellowship Programs in the Department of Medicine; and former Director of the Division of General Internal Medicine.
 He directs a multi-disciplinary NIH-funded training program (T32) on behavioral aspects of cardiovascular disease which has been continuously funded for over 30 years and has been called “perhaps the best of its kind in the history of the NHLBI.”
 In recognition of his unsurpassed reputation as a research mentor, The Department of Medicine at Hopkins has institutionalized his legacy with annual “Levine Awards” for outstanding faculty mentors.
 Dr. Levine is renowned for his research on health behaviors related to disparities in cardiovascular risk and disease.